Crohn’s disease is the chronic inflammation of the gastrointestinal tract of the human body. It is categorized as an Inflammatory Bowel Disease.

 - spicy foods

 If you are suffering from Crohn’s disease, consult your doctor and monitor your eating habits and the effect ( if any ) that the food has in context to the disease.
 The doctor suggests the patient to identify the foods or beverages that trigger the flare-ups or escalate the symptoms.
-Most patients have trouble after taking cocktails, wine or beer
+Most patients have trouble after taking cocktails, wine or beer.
+They notice inflammation of the bowel and abdominal cramps.

 If the medication does not help, the patient may be suggested surgery to control the condition.
 Additionally, patients with this disease mostly need regular screening to check for colorectal cancer as they are at an increased risk.